cosmos/cosmos/GOVERNANCE_DOC.md

             else
               // Vote started

-              retrieve initTotalVotingPower from txClaimDeposit.ProposalID
+              retrieve initTotalVotingPower from txGovClaimDeposit.ProposalID
-              retrieve initProcedureNumber from txClaimDeposit.ProposalID
+              retrieve initProcedureNumber from txGovClaimDeposit.ProposalID
               retrieve initProcedure from initProcedureNumber // get procedure that was active when vote opened

               if  (proposal.Category AND proposal.Votes['Yes']/initTotalVotingPower >= 2/3) OR